Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 A stork tattoo is usually a symbol of family.
 It may represent gratitude for the family that a person has, or a person’s ambition to grow their family.
 People with this tattoo may be expressing their dedication to the next generation.

 A stork tattoo may also represent personal triumphs over negative forces, especially negative forces which deceive or take advantage of kindness.
+Further meanings for a stork tattoo include:

 Conclusion